sequelize/cli/README.md

 This will configure the CLI to always treat `config/database.json` as config file and `db/migrate` as the directory for migrations.

+### CoffeeScript support

+The CLI is compatible with CoffeeScript.
+You can tell the CLI to enable that support via the `--coffee` flag.
+Please note that you'll need to install `js2coffee` and `coffee-script` for full support.

 ## Help

 Read the manuals via `sequelize help:<task-name>` for further information.